Van Skilling Award

 NATIONAL RECOGNITION: Outstanding research papers will be considered for additional funding to enable the researcher(s) to present their work at a relevant regional or national meeting.

-QUESTIONS: Please contact Professors Larry Stimpert or Vibha Kapuria-Foreman with any questions you have about the award program.
-We encourage you to talk to us as you are developing your proposal.
+QUESTIONS: Please contact Professors Vibha Kapuria-Foreman, Mark Smith or Esther Redmount with any questions you have about the award program.
+As you are developing your proposal you should talk to your faculty recommender or you may also consult with one of us.
 Applicants may also wish to consider applying for a Venture Grant or Life Of The Mind Grant from the College, grants which support learning in a broader sense.
 Information on these opportunities is available from the Dean’s Advisory Committee.

 Browse all Departments & Programs